Nathan-Nesbitt/YouTubeReact/README.md

 ## Development

+You need a YouTube api key to run this locally, you can provide it to the backend by running `YOUTUBE_API_KEY=<Your Key Here>` on Linux.
 We can run the dev front end by running `npm start` in the root directory.
 We can run the backend using `npm run dev` in the `api` directory.